InxiousRz/Soal_BE_1-Support/Web_ToDo_API/README.md

 # TodoApp API Example

-This project was generated with Express JS
+This project was generated with Express JS and was an Example API for ToDo Project

 ## Development server